Single-photon quantum regime of artificial radiation pressure on a surface acoustic wave resonator: Abstract

 \section{Abstract}

-{\bf{ Electromagnetic fields carry momentum, which upon reflection on matter, gives rise to the radiation pressure of photons~\cite{Nichols}.
-The radiation pressure has recently been utilized in cavity optomechanics for controlling mechanical motions of macroscopic objects at the quantum limit~\cite{Kippenberg2014}.
-However, because of the weakness of the interaction, attempts so far had to use a strong coherent drive to reach the quantum limit~\cite{Teufel2011b,Teufel2015c, noguchiMEM, Chan2011a, aspelmeyer, Purdy}.
-Therefore, the single photon quantum regime, where even the presence of a totally off-resonant single photon alters the quantum state of the mechanical mode significantly, is one of the next milestones in cavity optomechanics~\cite{Kippenberg2014}.
+Electromagnetic fields carry momentum, which upon reflection on matter gives rise to the radiation pressure of photons.
+The radiation pressure has recently been utilized in cavity optomechanics for controlling mechanical motions of macroscopic objects at the quantum limit.
+However, because of the weakness of the interaction, attempts so far had to use a strong coherent drive to reach the quantum limit Therefore, the single-photon quantum regime, where even the presence of a totally off-resonant single photon alters the quantum state of the mechanical mode significantly, is one of the next milestones in cavity optomechanics.
 Here we demonstrate an artificial realization of the radiation pressure of microwave photons acting on phonons in a surface acoustic wave resonator.
-The order-of-magnitude enhancement of the interaction strength originates in the well-tailored strong second-order nonlinearity of a superconducting Josephson-junction circuit~\cite{SNAIL}.
-The synthetic radiation pressure interaction adds a key element to the quantum optomechanical toolbox and can be applied to quantum information interfaces between electromagnetic and mechanical degrees of freedom. }}
+The order-of-magnitude enhancement of the interaction strength originates in the well-tailored strong second-order nonlinearity of a superconducting Josephson-junction circuit.
+The synthetic radiation pressure interaction adds a key element to the quantum optomechanical toolbox and can be applied to quantum information interfaces between electromagnetic and mechanical degrees of freedom.

-The radiation pressure is one of the fundamental concepts in cavity optomechanics~\cite{Kippenberg2014}.
-It arises from the frequency shift of the optical (or electrical) resonator depending on the displacement of the mechanical system.
-The associated interaction energy is proportional to the acoustic field amplitude and to the square of the electromagnetic field amplitude.
-This second-order nonlinearity is the essential feature of the radiation pressure interaction.
-Even though the interaction is rather weak at the single-photon level, one can apply a strong drive field to enhance the effective coupling strength to reach the quantum regime~\cite{Teufel2011b,Chan2011a}.
-Based on this interaction, ground-state cooling and quantum state control of mechanical oscillators have been reported on suspended membranes~\cite{Teufel2011b,Teufel2015c, noguchiMEM}, phononic crystal cavities~\cite{Chan2011a, aspelmeyer, Purdy}, micro-toroidal resonators~\cite{Kippenberg2012}, and bulk oscillators~\cite{Sill2017}.
+The radiation pressure of electromagnetic field~\cite{Nichols} is one of the fundamental concepts in cavity optomechanics~\cite{Kippenberg2014}.
+Even though the interaction is rather weak at the single-photon level, one can apply a strong drive field to enhance the effective coupling strength to reach the quantum regime~\cite{Teufel2011b,Teufel2015c, noguchiMEM, Chan2011a, aspelmeyer, Purdy}.
+Based on this interaction, ground-state cooling and quantum state control of mechanical oscillators have been reported on suspended membranes~\cite{Teufel2011b,Teufel2015c, noguchiMEM}, phononic-crystal cavities~\cite{Chan2011a, aspelmeyer, Purdy}, micro-toroidal resonators~\cite{Kippenberg2012}, and bulk oscillators~\cite{Sill2017}.
+For such experiments, however, strong drive fields often restrict quantum-limited functionalities of the optomechanical systems by introducing noise, heat and other dissipations.